jukod/jukod.github.io/ncpc2025/index.md

 1. find a __coach__ (usually a lecturer from your programme);
 	- JTH's CSE students: [Rudy Matela] will gladly be your coach, just email him.
+2. send your coach the required information:
+	- name;
+	- surname;
+	- university email address (e.g.: @student.ju.se).
-2. coaches must follow the [registration instructions for NCPC 2025][];
+3. coaches must follow the [registration instructions for NCPC 2025][]:
-3. select Jönköping University as your site.
+	- select Jönköping University as your side.
+4. after the coach registers the team, team members get an email to complete their registration.

 Registration opens around September.
 We recommend registering by 30 September or as early as possible to guarantee a spot.

+(Registration is not open yet, but will open soon...)

 ### Arrival